Nyagolova/simple-egg-boil-app/README.md

 # Simple Egg Boil App

-A React + Vite + Tailwind app to select and time for soft, jammy, medium, or hard boiled eggs.
+A React + Vite + Tailwind app to select and time for soft, jammy, medium, or hard boiled eggs. 🥚🐣 Original Art with Figma ✨

 ## Features
 - Egg selector with clickable SVGs